Thomas J. Duff

 Thomas J. Duff was an architect noted for his design of a number of religious buildings for the Roman Catholic Archdiocese of New York during its major expansion at the beginning of the 20th century.

-His firm was headquartered at 407 West 14th Street, Manhattan, and in Mount Vernon in Westchester County.
+His firm was headquartered first at the Metropolitan Building, 1 Madison Avenue, and later at 407 West 14th Street, Manhattan, and in Mount Vernon in Westchester County.
+Duff was a member of the Architectural League of New York.